 Another factor that goes into driving safe is the weather.
 Because of the instability of bikes, the rain is a riskier prospect than when you are driving a car.
 With only two wheels in which to navigate, you possess only 50% of the traction that you do when you drive an automobile.
 Plus, you don’t have windshield wipers either.
-Therefore, the visibility is compromised.
+Therefore, visibility is compromised.
 Riding through a pouring rainstorm can be a painful experience – not only physically but optically.

 Therefore, when you are preparing to ride, always make sure to check the weather report.
-If a heavy snow, ice or rain is predicted on the horizon, take another form of transport.
+If heavy snow, ice or rain is predicted on the horizon, take another form of transport.
 However, if you simply must ride, then make sure you don’t operate your cycle immediately after a storm begins.
-That’s because, when a downpour starts, the rain brings up much of the residue and oil on the road, causing the road to become wet as well as extra slippery.
+That’s because, when a downpour starts, the rain brings up much of the residue and oil on the road, causing the road to becoming wet as well as extra slippery.